School Science Lessons

 Good drainage and high organic matter improves growth, but sandy soils are not suitable, and heavy clays can cause misshapen tubers.

-Dioscorea esculenta is a vine, climbing up to 3 m, with thin stems, 1-3 mm in diameter, which are smooth to prickly, twine clockwise, (to the left), in climbing, no bulbils.
+Dioscorea esculenta, vine, climbs up to 3 m, with thin smooth to prickly stems, 1-3 mm in diameter, twine clockwise, (to the left), in climbing, no bulbils.

-Leaves are alternate, almost round, but pointed at the tips and deeply lobed at the base, finely hairy, 10 cm in diameter, with petioles thickened at the base with four sharp prickles.
+Alternate rounded leaves, but pointed at the tips and deeply lobed at the base, finely hairy, 10 cm in diameter, petioles thickened at the base with four sharp prickles.

 Flowers are rare in most cultivars.